-Risk assessments must be in place for pupil behaviour which significantly impede or compromise the safety of others at school.
-BIPs outline responses to adverse or severe behaviour and identify procedures for staff to follow including positive handling where necessary.
+Safety plans must be in place for pupil's behaviour which significantly impedes or compromises the safety of others at school.

-Significant behavior incidents are recorded on Behaviour Watch.
+Significant behaviour incidents are recorded on CPOMs.
 Significant incident reports are collated both in order to evaluate the impact of interventions in terms of promoting more positive outcomes, ensuring that safeguarding procedures are in place, and also seeking to signify patterns and possible triggers for specific negative behaviours.
 It also ensures staff are aware of emerging behaviour patterns alongside regular pupil discussion at department meetings and briefing meetings, where information is shared in summary form to outline any significant concerns about a child or new strategies that are been applied.